 The current reaction of businesses to the Schrems II decision on data transfers

 Some companies are still hoping that

 - either all these concerns around data transfers will die down with the adoption of new standard contractual clauses by the European Commission;

 - or data protection supervisory authorities will be tolerant and not issue GDPR fines.

-Unfortunately, even if new standard contractual clauses were adopted, they could not be “the solution“.
-The CJEU took a stance outlining of how supplemental contractual terms can support the assessment of the adequacy of data transfers.
-But the issue also pertains to the evaluation of the foreign surveillance law and its impact on individuals and their personal data that are transferred outside of the EEA.
+The CJEU took a stance outlining how supplemental contractual terms can help assess the adequacy of data transfers.
+But the issue also pertains to the evaluation of the foreign surveillance law and its impact on individuals and their personal data transferred outside of the EEA.

-Also, as happened following the invalidation of the Safe Harbor, data protection authorities will start issuing fines against unlawful data transfers, if businesses cannot prove its compliance with the criteria set forth by the Schrems II decision.
-And this risk is now amplified by the GDPR fines which are considerably higher than those previously in place.
+Also, as happened following the invalidation of the Safe Harbor, data protection authorities will start issuing fines against unlawful data transfers if businesses cannot prove its compliance with the criteria set forth by the Schrems II decision.
+The 101 complaints filed against data transfers between the EU and the US by NOYB, the company behind Schrems, are just the tip of the iceberg.
+And this risk is now amplified by the GDPR fines, which are considerably higher than those previously in place.

 Any business needs a data transfer methodology based on Schrems II criteria

 The GDPR accountability principle requires that businesses can prove their data protection compliance.
 Companies cannot just submit to privacy authorities their agreements triggering data transfers to have them validated.
 Besides, such an approach would not even be in line with the time of operation of any business, which would have to suspend the data transfers, waiting for approval that might never come.